Foveated Retinotopy Improves Classification and Localization in Convolutional Neural Networks: Results

 Finally, based on these observations and the fact that translations in Cartesian space induce a significant, nonlinear transformation in retinotopic space (see Figure~\ref{logpolar}-A\&B), we investigate the effect of translations in Cartesian space on retinotopic networks.
-We thus apply a roll function to the input image to place different fixation points in the center.
-The fixation points are linearly distributed on an $11 \times 11$ grid.
-We then plot the mean accuracy when systematically selecting the worst position (based on the minimum loss as in the rotation Figure~\ref{rot_accuracy}-A or zoom-out attack Figure~\ref{zoom_accuracy}-A) for the target label (see Figure~\ref{translation_accuracy}-A), or the mean accuracy of the networks as a function of the position repositioned in the center (see Figure~\ref{translation_accuracy}-B).
+We thus investigate the effect of a rigid full-field translation by applying a roll function to the input image and place the fixation point at different positions in the image.
+Specifically, the fixation points are linearly distributed on an $11 \times 11$ grid.
+We then plot the mean accuracy when systematically selecting the worst position (based on the minimum loss as in the scenarios for a rotation Figure~\ref{rot_accuracy}-A or zoom-out attack Figure~\ref{zoom_accuracy}-A) for the target label (see Figure~\ref{translation_accuracy}-A), or the mean accuracy of the networks as a function of the position repositioned in the center (see Figure~\ref{translation_accuracy}-B).

 During this attack (see Figure~\ref{translation_accuracy}-A), the accuracy of the retinotopic networks is degraded to $10.1\%$, i.e. a drop of $67.3\%$ ($8\%$ in ``regular'', i.e. a drop of $66.3\%$), while the Cartesian ``raw'' and ``focus'' accuracies were degraded to $55.9\%$ and $57.5\%$, i.e. a drop of $24\%$ and $25.5\%$ ($52\%$ in ``regular'', i.e. a drop of $26.9\%$).
 As expected, in contrast to previous attacks, the resilience of retinotopic networks is below that of Cartesian networks.
 Looking at the average accuracy maps (see Figure~\ref{translation_accuracy}-B), we can see that the fixation points around the centre of the map have higher accuracy values than the fixation points around the periphery.
 This could be an artefact due to the photographer's bias explained earlier.
 However, this effect is not observed on the Cartesian maps, which shows similar accuracy for all positions examined.
 Indeed, the robustness of our retinotopic networks to zoom-out and rotation comes at the cost of a high sensitivity to image translations.
 This increased sensitivity, although detrimental for classification tasks, is associated, as we will see, with an important capability to localize objects of interest in visual space, providing a basis for spatial processing in the brain.